I'm Alabama Bound: History

 The earliest lyrics expressing the sentiment found in some of the later songs are found in a minstrel song, "I Hab Leff Alabama", written by Marshall S. Pike and published in 1849.
 The chorus did not have the same melody, and was written in dialect.

 The first lyrics actually recorded to the music were by Prince's Band (Columbia A-901) in November, 1909.
 The music was attributed to Hoffman and words to John J. Puderer, owners of a New Orleans sheet music publishing company.
 Charles Adams Prince was a popular march band leader of the day, performing cake-walks and military marches.
 Puderer was the proprietor of The Music Shop in New Orleans, who published Hoffman's sheet music.
 The verses, in rag-time, were pretty much the same as those found in later versions.
 The actual source of the lyrics is unclear, but they may have come out of a folk tradition.

 John W. "Blind" Boone included a short section of "I'm Alabama Bound" in his "Southern Rag Medley No. Two (Strains from Flat Branch)."
 The sheet music, published by Allen Music Co., Columbia, Missouri, (copyright 1913), was transcribed from Boone's piano roll which he recorded for the QRS company in 1912.

 Alan Lomax attested to words found in his 1934 collection of "Alabama Bound" as being found in Newman I. White's Negro Folk-Songs (1915–1916).
 White's fragments were not set to music.
 Alan Lomax's "Alabama Bound", collected from prisoners in Texas, Louisiana, and Mississippi, contains verses including the words "Alabama bound".

 Trixie Smith's 1925 "Railroad Blues" contains lyrics with "I'm Alabama bound".

 The Tennessee Ramblers' 1928 recording "Preacher Got Drunk and Laid His Bible Down" contains the chorus with the words "Alabama bound".
 The Ramblers' banjo player, James "Mack" Sievers, claimed to have learned the song from an African-American blues musician in Knoxville, Tennessee.

 Jelly Roll Morton's 1939 "Don't You Leave Me Here" has verses including "Alabama bound".

 Lead Belly recorded perhaps the best-known version of "I'm Alabama Bound" ("Alabama Bound", Victor 27268, 1940).
 In the 1960s, the Charlatans recorded a version of "Alabama Bound" based on Lead Belly's in their San Francisco psychedelic style.

-Lonnie Donegan released a version of "I'm Alabamy Bound" on the 1956 Pye 10" LP Showcase, which reached no. 26 in the UK Singles Chart.
-The chorus, which featured a rare echoing vocal by guitarist Denny Wright, included the words "Alabamy bound".
+Lonnie Donegan released a version named as "I'm Alabamy Bound" on his 1956 Pye 10" LP Showcase, which reached no. 26 in the UK Singles Chart.

 Odetta released a version of "Alabama Bound" on the 1956 Tradition label Odetta Sings Ballads and Blues, featuring folk songs, spirituals and blues.